ShreyasPrabhu26/Moshify-Front-End/README.md

 # 🌐 Cloud Hosting for Pros - Front End

-Welcome to the Cloud Hosting for Pros Front End project!
-This repository showcases a lightning-fast solution for deploying your website in under 60 seconds.
+Welcome to the Cloud Hosting for Pros Front End project!.
 The project emphasizes simplicity and performance, using only HTML and CSS without relying on external libraries.

 ## 🚀 Key Features